Use of vaccines in sheep and cattle

 Vaccine classifications

-The two main classifications of vaccine are live and dead vaccines.
-After being injected, live attenuated vaccines grow and replicate in the animal and produce an immune response.
-Generally, modified live viral vaccines provoke a satisfactory immune response with a single dose.
+After being injected, live vaccines grow and replicate in the animal and produce an immune response.

 Dead or inactivated vaccines consist of killed or inactivated forms of the pathogen or their toxins.
 The immune response to inactivated vaccines is initially not as strong as for live vaccines because the pathogen or toxin does not replicate in the animal.
-To ensure sufficient memory, a primary course of two doses of the vaccine is usually required, with a short interval between these doses.
+To ensure sufficient protection, a primary course of two doses of the vaccine is usually required, with a short interval between these doses.

 ×